RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 The Tower server will have the responsibility of provisioning the servers, which are implementing a simple http based service.

 The NGINX server is responsible for balancing the load between the two backend servers.
-The backends are implemented using Wildfly swarm, run as a simple java application.
+The backends are implemented using WildFly Swarm, run as a simple java application.

 1. Log in as the **student** user on your assigned Ansible Tower server.
 2. Navigate to the **student** users home directory.